 Jeep Cherokee Overview

-This small SUV could be a contender, but the Dart-based Cherokee is too underdeveloped and unrefined.
-If you have your heart set on one, get the 3.2-liter V6 in Limited trim.
-The 2.4-liter four-cylinder is slow and gets lousy fuel economy for the class--just 22-mpg overall.
+This small SUV could be a contender, but the Cherokee is too underdeveloped and unrefined.
+The best version is the 3.2-liter V6 in Limited trim.
+The 2.4-liter four-cylinder is slow and gets lousy fuel economy for the class at just 22-mpg overall.
 The nine-speed automatic is not all that responsive or refined.
 Handling is competent but short on agility, and the ride is jittery.
-The mostly quiet cabin features comfortable rear seats and a state-of-the-art infotainment system.
-Midtrim Limited versions can be fitted with a variety of high-end equipment.
-The range-topping Trailhawk is very capable off-road, and the V6's 4,500-pound towing capacity is impressive for this class.
+The mostly quiet cabin features comfortable rear seats and a very good infotainment system.
+Limited trims can be fitted with a variety of high-end equipment.
+The Trailhawk is very capable off-road, and the V6's 4,500-pound towing capacity is impressive.
 First-year reliability has been much below average.

 A subscription to ConsumerReports.org includes Consumer Reports road test reports (based on over 50 different tests).